 Under the Nordic agreement on population registration, all persons living in the Nordic countries must be registered in a population register in one place only in the Nordic countries.
-On the other hand, the agreement ensures that persons who move do not drop out of the population register entirely.
-In Finland the Local Register Offices are the authority responsible for population registration is the Digital and Population Services Agency.
-In the Åland Islands registration is carried out by the State Department of Åland.
+On the other hand, the agreement ensures that if you move you do not drop out of the population register entirely.
+In Finland the authority responsible for population registration is the Digital and Population Services Agency.
+In the Åland Islands registration is done by the State Department of Åland.

 Notification of move

-Persons who move to Finland permanently from another Nordic country must visit the Local Register Office in person to notify their move no later than one week from the date of moving.
+Persons who move to Finland permanently from another Nordic country must visit the Digital and Population Services Agency in person to notify their move no later than one week from the date of moving.
 If your stay in Finland is due to last more than three months but less than 12 months, you must make a notification of a temporary move.
 See below for more detailed instructions.

 Foreigners do not need to notify a stay of less than three months in Finland.

-For stays of more than three months, citizens of non-Nordic EU and EEA countries must register their right of residence with the Finnish Immigration Service.
-You need to take your identity card with you.
-Citizens of non-EU and EEA countries need a visa or residence permit.
+If staying for more than three months, citizens of non-Nordic EU and EEA countries must register their right of residence with the Finnish Immigration Service.
+You need to have an ID document with you.
+Citizens of non-EU or EEA countries need a visa or residence permit.

 Citizens of non-Nordic EU and EEA countries must also take along their certificate of registration of right of residence, which you get from the Finnish Immigration Service.
 Citizens of non-EU and EEA countries must produce a valid residence permit.
 Family members can apply for registration on the basis of family ties.

 Municipality of residence

 Information on Åland regional citizenship and exemption from military service for persons moving permanently to Åland is given in the article Population registration in Åland.

 Living in more than one country at the same time

-If someone moves and they have homes in two different Nordic countries, the registration authority in the host state (in Finland the Local Register Office) decides separately whether the person moving is registered as living in the host state or not.
+If someone moves and they have homes in two different Nordic countries, the registration authority in the host state (in Finland the Digital and Population Services Agency) decides separately whether the person moving is registered as living in the host state or not.